 Lower Cost of Living

 Some communities consistently raise their property taxes, so that some people eventually realize they cannot afford to live there.
 If you’re hoping to save money or make ends meet again, one viable option is moving to another part of the country or within your state.

 If you’re like most parents, you want the best quality education you can find for your children.
 Consider your child’s current education situation and decide if it’s meeting the criteria you deem important for them to succeed.
 If not, research what other districts offer that’s in line with what you want, so you know where to move.

 Even if the neighborhood you live in appeared ideal when you moved there, changes can occur.
 Maybe the demographics have changed or crime has increased.
 Possibly you never cared for your neighbors or the scenery and types of homes.
 Maybe you’d prefer a larger plot of land in the middle of nowhere.
-When businesses move in and the population and traffic rises, it could feel more crowded and industrial unlike when you originally moved there.
+When businesses move in and the population and traffic rise, it could feel more crowded and industrial unlike when you originally moved there.

 Closer to Work

 Work can be stressful, so reduce stress and the road rage that accompanies most commutes by moving closer to work.
 Transferring for a job or being hired for a better job at a new company allows you to consider moving, too.
 Wouldn’t it be nice to take a lunch break in your own home?

 With the support of beloved family and friends, moving closer to them will enact a reliable social network and enable you to raise your children among their grandparents and other VIPs.
 No need to get acquainted with strangers; you’ll be welcomed into your familiar fold and make memories to last a lifetime.